robtaylor/vim-config/README.md

-Danni's vimrc
+Rob's vimrc
 =============

-This is Danni's vimrc, it is built on pathogen and git submodules.
+This is Rob's vimrc, it is built on pathogen and git submodules, based of Dannielle Madeley's <https://github.com/danni/vim-config>

 Includes config obtained many years ago from Grahame Bowland.